List of Hong Kong national security cases: Online posts (17 October 2023)

-A 57-year-old male was arrested on 17 October 2023 in Tuen Mun by national security police, according to a police statement, and charged the next day with one count of "doing an act or acts with seditious intention".
-According to another police statement, he had posted content between April and October 2023 provoking hatred towards the Beijing and Hong Kong governments, having advocated "independence of Hong Kong," demanded sanctions against government officials, and incited the use of violence.
+A 57-year-old male was arrested on 17 October 2023 in Tuen Mun by national security police, according to a police statement, and charged the next day with one count of "doing an act or acts with seditious intention", and later one count of "Possessing seditious publication".
+According to another police statement, he had posted content between April and October 2023 provoking hatred towards the Beijing and Hong Kong governments, having advocated "independence of Hong Kong", demanded sanctions against government officials, and incited the use of violence.
 He was denied bail.
 On 14 December, he was sentenced to 5 months in jail after pleading guilty.